tusharpoddar/e-Science-Research/README.md

 - Source- https://www.dezyre.com/data-science-in-python-tutorial/principal-component-analysis-tutorial

 ## Working with conda
 - In order to make the correct environment for the research thing to work install the packages that have been specified in the vggish model information.
+(For reference of all the packages and their versions are listed in the package-list.txt) OR
+- You can also use the command ```conda create --name <env> --file <package-list.txt>``` to direclty install all of these packages into your environment.
-After you are done then run the vggish_inference)demo.py first without any changes to run it with the default things.
+- Once done with that, run the vggish_inference_demo.py first without any changes to run it with the default things.
 - After the things works with the default settings, go on to test your code with the wav file you specify and the file name you want the tf-records to come in.
 - Now we get a tf-record file of the input file and we need to analyse it.
 This is done on jupyter notebook uploaded in the repository.